mmisw/mmiorr-docs/docs/vocab/import.md

 <img class="smallfloatright" alt="Vocabulary import owner IRI" src="../../img/owner-iri-vis-status-dialog.png">
-Enter the owner of the vocabulary (yourself, or a group that you are a member of), the short name of the vocabulary that will appear in the identifier for the vocabulary, tand the desired visibility and status.
+Enter the owner of the vocabulary (yourself, or a group that you are a member of), the short name of the vocabulary that will appear in the identifier for the vocabulary, and the desired visibility and status.

+!!! note
-You can enter your own IRI for the vocabulary if you are an advanced user and want the IRI to be in your own domain, but this is an unusual use case.
+    You can alternatively enter your own IRI for the vocabulary if you are an advanced user (for example, you want the IRI to be in your own domain), but this is an unusual use case.
 <p class="clearfix">&nbsp;</p>

 Complete the metadata in the "Metadata details" section.